Table of Content

 First and foremost, app integration is no longer limited to connection between one app and another.
-It also includes enabling new business processes or automating existing ones.
+It also includes enabling new automated business processes or automating existing ones.
 Here it is very crucial for one to understand exactly what happens to your data and what can be the consequences every time when you change to the status quo.
 You see it really doesn’t matter whether you are creating new integrations, editing or deleting them, or transferring ownership.
 This is not at all easy and even frustrating.
-Multiple Enterprise applications such as ERP systems, CRM applications, SCM applications are used in the business to manage customers, payroll, and human resources systems typically cannot communicate with one another in order to share data or business rules.
+Multiple Enterprise applications such as ERP systems, CRM applications, SCM applications are used in the business intelligence to manage customers, payroll, and human resources systems typically cannot communicate with one another in order to share data or business rules.

 To overcome such a challenge, take some time to work on how you can dodge the bullet.
 Also, make sure to avoid as many human interventions as you can, this is how you’ll get the work done faster and with fewer errors.
-The less dependen on a human, the better.
+The less dependent on a human, the better.
 Get things automated.